 - Configure

-in the level or useBP_EnemySpawner
+BP_MyEnemyin the level or useBP_EnemySpawnerwithBP_MyEnemyInfo.

 Notes